 Housing and Case Management

-Trinity Arms is a two-year, 17-unit supportive housing program aimed at helping homeless families achieve self-sufficiency.
+Trinity Arms offers housing up to two-years, with 17-unit supportive housing program available to help families escape homelessness and work towards self-sufficiency.
 Trinity residents are paired with a case manager that provides intake and assessment services, and matches clients with an array of supportive services including food and clothing, health and nutrition, life skills development, financial literacy and debt management, employment training and development, job placement and benefits assistance.

 CASE MANAGEMENT FOR PERSONS LIVING WITH HIV/AIDS

 Community Family Life Services provides case management for individuals that are infected with HIV/AIDS, including returning citizens.
 Case managers help locate housing opportunities, manage treatment and medical care adherence, assist with client education and work with other programs in Washington, DC to facilitate a healthy transition to a state of self-sufficiency.For additional information about CFLS Medical Case Management programs contact Latricia Allen-Crosby at 202-347-0511 Ext 2040 or Lallencrosby@cflsdc.org.